almostEric/Frequency-Domain-Manual/README.md

 - Spectral Resyntheszer
 - Takes one or two inputs, analyzes their spectal content and then drives up to 36 oscillators based on that analysis
+- Right click to adjust Windowing Function and each inputs Frame Size Smaller frame sizes handle transients (like drums and speech beter), but the pitch becomes less accurate Large frame sizes more accurately detect pitch, but can make some input sounds seem like they have reverb
 - The Morph panel controls the how much each input contributes to each individual osccilator.
 - Panning allows each oscillator to be placed in the stereo field
 - Frequency Shift shifts all oscillators +/- 3 octaveas